shekratul10/EEProject/README.md

 - **We should wear suits or other formal wear to the demo for 24/06/22**
 - Damani could you bring in the HC-SR04 components for sacrifical testing
 - Be aware that digital pins 5,7 & 10 cannot be used on the Adafruit board
+- Damani could you steal some wheels from the Robotics lab in the EE Building

 **Here is a Gantt chart, which shows what section of the project should be complete for a set date so we can meet the project deadline ontime (19 June 2022)**